jneug/typst-mantys/docs/manual.typ

 == Initializing the template <sec:init>

-After importing MANTYS the template is initialized by applying a show rule with the #cmd[mantys] command.
+After importing MANTYS the template is initialized by applying a show rule with the @cmd:mantys command.

-#cmd-[mantys] requires some information to setup the template with an initial title page.
+@cmd:mantys[-] requires some information to setup the template with an initial title page.
 Most of the information can be read directly from the `typst.toml` of your package:
 ```typ
 #show: mantys(
 	..toml("../typst.toml"),